be-rock/blog/content/_index.md

 title: "Brock's Blog"
 description: "A tech enthusiast learning through writing with a primary focus on Data, Cloud, and DevOps"
 ---

+A tech enthusiast learning through writing with a primary focus on Data, Cloud, DevOps